Clean Air Strategy

 Air Quality Monitoring

-A strong evidence base is essential to understand the air quality within the Borough, not only to identify areas of concern but to assist in developing actions for improvement and ensuring areas do not deteriorate.
+A strong evidence base is essential to understand the air quality within the borough, not only to identify areas of concern but to assist in developing actions for improvement and ensuring areas do not deteriorate.

-The Council currently monitors Nitrogen Dioxide emissions from traffic sources using Passive Diffusion Tubes across the Borough, which provide data on the level of Nitrogen Dioxide emissions.
+The council currently monitors Nitrogen Dioxide emissions from traffic sources using Passive Diffusion Tubes across the borough, which provide data on the level of Nitrogen Dioxide emissions.

 As mentioned in section 4, the monitoring programme is under constant review and some of the £200,000 funding has been utilised to make improvements and purchase continuous particulate monitors for use in areas of greatest concern to establish a more detailed evidence base.